-In most cases, startup lawyers strongly advise someone who acquires startup stock that is subject to vesting to file an 83(b) election with the IRS.
-Consult your own tax advisor for guidance on what an 83(b) election is and whether it is appropriate for your circumstances.
+In most cases, startup lawyers strongly advise someone who acquires stock that is subject to vesting to file an 83(b) election with the IRS.
+Consult your own tax advisor for guidance on whether it is appropriate for your circumstances.

-This article outlines suggested best practices for a taxpayer to make a proper 83(b) election.
-Additional details may be found in the 83(b) Election & Instructions.
-Non-US taxpayers may find helpful information in: How does a non-US taxpayer make an 83(b) election?
-Consult the IRS or your tax advisor for any updated requirements.
+This article outlines suggested best practices for a taxpayer to properly make an 83(b) election.
+Non-US taxpayers may find helpful information in: How does a non-US taxpayer make an 83(b) election?.

-Clerky document sets involving the issuance of stock subject to vesting typically include a document called 83(b) Election & Instructions, which includes 4 pre-filled 83(b) election forms.
+Clerky document sets involving the issuance of stock subject to vesting typically include a document called 83(b) Election & Instructions for each stock recipient, which includes 4 pre-filled 83(b) election forms.

-On all 4 copies of the 83(b) election, review, date, manually sign and insert the taxpayer identification number for the taxpayer (and spouse, if applicable).
+On 4 copies of the 83(b) election form, review, date, manually sign and insert the taxpayer identification number for the taxpayer (and spouse, if applicable).

-Using the transmittal letter included in the 83(b) Election & Instructions, send two copies to the IRS by USPS Certified Mail with Return Receipt requested.
-Use the mailing address for the IRS office where the taxpayer files his or her income tax return.
+Using the transmittal letter included in the 83(b) Election & Instructions document, send two copies to the IRS by USPS Certified Mail with Return Receipt requested.
+Use the mailing address for the IRS office where the taxpayer files their income tax return.
 See Where to File Paper Tax Returns With or Without a Payment.

 Although sending a second copy of the 83(b) election is not mandatory, it is recommended that taxpayers include it with a self-addressed, postage-paid envelope and request the IRS return it with a date-stamp for record-keeping.

-STEP 4.
-Keep One Copy for Your Taxpayer Records.
+- Keep One Copy for Your Taxpayer Records